Expanding knowledge through experiences

 See a sampling of the ground-breaking research by graduate faculty in your program.

 It is recommended that you participate in professional development opportunities in the MNAS program.
 Internships are a great way to network, as well as learn more about prospective employers and careers.
 Many MNAS students find internships at businesses, non-profit organizations and governmental agencies.
 There are several companies that have hired interns in various emphasis areas of the MNAS program, including 3M, ANPAC Insurance and Jack Henry.
 Students enrolled in the PSM option are required to complete an internship.
+View a list of companies that could be used for internships.

 The Career Center can also provide you with additional information on careers and internships related to your areas of emphasis.